Asian Relations Conference: Malaya

-The Malayan Union delegation was led by Dr. Burhanuddin and included John Thivy, Abdullah CD, E. E. C. Thuraisingham, P. P. Narayanan, S. A. Ganapathy and Philip Hoalim, who headed the Round Table for "National Movements for Freedom".
+The Malayan Union delegation was led by Dr. Burhanuddin al-Helmy and included John Thivy, Abdullah CD, E. E. C. Thuraisingham, P. P. Narayanan, S. A. Ganapathy and Philip Hoalim, who headed the Round Table for "National Movements for Freedom".
 Thivy proposed the idea of a "neutrality bloc" that will not provide manpower or resources to colonial powers, though this was not adopted.
 The Malay delegation, along with Ceylon and Burma, also raised the issue of Chinese and Indian immigrants in their countries.

 Mongolia

-The Mongolian People's Republic had recently broken free from China.
+The Mongolian People's Republic had recently had its independence recognised by the Republic of China.
 The delegation took a detour to Moscow to pick up Russian interpreter, who was to be their only contact with the other delegates.
 They arrived on the last day of the conference, and was led by Lubsan Vandan of the Committee of Sciences.

 Nepal

-Nepal sent 5 delegates.
+The Kingdom of Nepal sent 5 delegates.
 Its leader, Major-General Bijaya Shumshere Jung Bahadur Rana, headed the discussions for "Agricultural Reconstruction and Industrial Development".
 Another notable Nepalese delegate was Surya Prasad Upadhyaya.